DylanFranz/Old-Teensy-Synth/README.md

 # Teensy-OP-1
-Code and Hardware for the TeensyOP-1(TOP-1) Synth
+Code and Hardware for the Teensy OP-1 clone Synth